 Betting a huge sum shortly after signing up isn’t the behaviour of someone ‘dipping their toes in’ for the first time.
 And those sort of funds aren’t usually available to average punters.
 It smacks of someone who knows what they’re doing — so it’s an easy way for bookmakers to highlight the pros.

 Try not to be so blatant — build it up slowly.

 3. Don’t Be Too Rigid

 It might seem normal for you to maintain the same size stakes, or to bet solely on one sport.
 But gamblers who bet for fun don’t stay rigid all the time.
 Whenever you can, try to add an element of randomness or spontaneity to your betting activity.

 Avoid using stake amounts such as £5.42.
 Average punters with full privileges tend to place flat, round stakes, like £5.00.

-Betting at antisocial hours of the day, or at exceptionally high odds could be deemed as “unusual”.
+Betting at antisocial hours of the day, on highly niche markets, or at exceptionally high odds could be deemed as “unusual”.

 If a customer comes from an area where betting syndicates have been known to operate then the location alone could be an identifying factor.